RYTESCompany/rytesstyleguide/typography.md

 Text that will primarily be shown on screens should always be sans-serif, and Arial is the recommended font.

-Always follow guidelines for specific cases.
+Follow guidelines for specific cases.
 For example, if a courtroom has a preferred style, use that over the RYTES Company's style.